DavidGraber/FunctionalHomologyWorkshop/project2/instructions.md

 ```bash
 python identify_clusters.py --activity Chlorination
 ```
-Please take a look at all the output images generated for different reaction types.
+**Take a look at all the output images generated for different reaction types.**
+Reaction Keywords present in the dataset:
+- Chlorination
+- Desat
+- OH
+- Transamination
+- C-C Bond Formation
+- OH/Desat
+- Epoxidation
+- O-demethylation

 ## Step 3: Tanimoto similarity calculation
 Clearly, the same enzyme occurring in Test and Train dataset is not a sufficient criterion for calling it "data leakage".
 However, what if the same enzyme performs the same reaction on a very similar substrate?
-Please execute the following command to calculate the so-called tanimoto similarity (based on Morgan Fingerprints) between all substrates (all vs. all).
+Please execute the following command to calculate the so-called Tanimoto similarity (based on Morgan Fingerprints) between all substrates (all vs. all).

 ```bash
 python calculate_similarity.py